Aniruddhadaware/Pueumonia-Detection-Using-CNN/README.md

 •	This code was run on google colab with 32GB of RAM and high performance TPU

-•	This model consists of 4 hidden layers, 1 input and output layer
+•	The model consists of 4 hidden layers, 1 input and output layer

 ## Approach